Palaksharma23/Google-Summer-of-Code-2022/README.md

    - https://github.com/moja-global/ui-library/pull/34
    - https://github.com/moja-global/ui-library/pull/45

-  ## Building
+  ## Building👩‍💻
   Building the UI library, is the main task of the project.
 I used vue rollup to build the UI library.

    - https://github.com/moja-global/ui-library/pull/35
    - https://github.com/moja-global/ui-library/pull/42

-  ## Testing
+  ## Testing🔍
   For testing the components of UI library, I have given two options to test in development mode as well as while making the pull request

    - https://github.com/moja-global/ui-library/pull/46
    - https://github.com/moja-global/ui-library/pull/47

-  ## Launch
+  ## Launch🚀
   We the help of my mentor, the launch of UI library has been automated.
 The launch happens as soon as the package version in package.json is changed.

-  ## Integration of UI library into existing projects
+  ## Integration of UI library into existing projects🎊
   We tested the UI library by integrating it in the fresh new Vue 3 project as well as in existing mojaglobal's project.
 It worked as expected in both.
   It is currently in use in FLINT UI

-  # Summary
+  # Summary👩‍🎓

   The overall experience of GSoC has been amazing and full of learnings.
-I learn many things like how to build a project from scratch, how to work with large codebase, etc. I would like to thank my mentors for always being there and helping me whenever needed.
+I learn many things like how to build a project from scratch, how to work with large codebase, etc. I would like to thank my mentors for always being there and I have learnt a lot from him during the GSoC period and before🎀.